 Our operating results are subject to risk from interest rate fluctuations on our Credit Facilities, which have variable interest rates.
-Based on the \$201.9 million total outstanding principal balance of our Credit Facilities as of March 28, 2024, a 1.0% increase in the effective interest rate of this debt would cause an increase in interest expense of approximately \$2.0 million over the next twelve months, excluding the impact of interest rate cap agreements.
-To lessen our exposure to interest rate risk, we entered into two \$75.0 million interest rate cap agreements in May 2021.
-The contracts effectively cap Secured Overnight Financing Rate ("SOFR") based interest payments on a portion of our Term Loan Facility to less than 1.68% through April 2024.
-In addition, we entered into an interest rate cap agreement in January 2024 with a notional value of \$150.0 million.
-The new interest cap agreement effectively caps SOFR based interest payments on a portion of the Company's Term Loan Facility at 5.50% beginning in May 2024 and will continue until the agreement expires in April 2026.
+Based on the \$200.8 million total outstanding principal balance of our Credit Facilities as of September 26, 2024, a 1.0% increase in the effective interest rate of this debt would cause an increase in interest expense of approximately \$2.0 million over the next twelve months, excluding the impact of our interest rate cap agreement.
+To lessen our exposure to interest rate risk, we entered into an interest rate cap agreement in January 2024 with a notional value of \$150.0 million.
+The interest cap agreement effectively caps SOFR-based interest payments on a portion of the Company's Term Loan Facility at 5.50% beginning in May 2024 and will continue until the agreement expires in April 2026.
 For additional information related to the Company's Credit Facilities, refer to Note 3, "Debt."